-Reformulation work for our otic foam product to explore adding a second active ingredient (anesthetic) to address immediate relief of ear pain associated with AOE commenced in 2016 but was subsequently put on hold.
-If the reformulation work is resumed, additional formulation development and clinical studies with the new combination product (antibiotic + anesthetic) will need to be conducted.
-There is a risk that additional nonclinical and/or clinical safety studies will be required by the U.S. Food and Drug Administration (the "FDA") or similar regulatory authorities outside the U.S. and/or that subsequent studies will not match results seen in prior studies with earlier otic foam formulations.
+Reformulation work for OP0102 foam otic to explore adding a second active ingredient (anesthetic) to address immediate relief of ear pain associated with AOE commenced in 2016 but was subsequently put on hold in 2017.
+If development of OP0102 foam otic is resumed, additional formulation development and clinical trials with the new foam otic combination product (antibiotic and anesthetic) will need to be conducted.

-Given the early stage of development for both product candidates, the risk of failure is high.
-Before obtaining marketing approval from regulatory authorities for the sale of any product candidate we currently are developing and/or future product candidates, we must ensure that formulation and device (as applicable) development manufacturing, nonclinical trials to demonstrate the safety and efficacy of our product candidates in humans are conducted.
-Formulation and device (as applicable) development, manufacturing, nonclinical and clinical trials are all expensive activities, difficult to design and implement, and can take years to complete.
-The outcomes of formulation and device development, manufacturing, nonclinical and clinical trials are all inherently uncertain.
-Failure can occur at any time during the development program.
+Given the early stage of development for both products, the risk of failure for both of our product candidates is high.
+Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete formulation and device development for our products, conduct nonclinical trials, and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
+Formulation and device development, nonclinical and clinical testing are all expensive activities, difficult to design and implement, and can take years to complete.
+The outcome of nonclinical and clinical trials is inherently uncertain.
+For example, in June 2020, we announced our topline results from our phase 2a clinical trial of OP0201 nasal aerosol in infants and children with acute otitis media (study C-006), which did not meet the primary efficacy endpoints in the trial but showed positive trends with regard to resolution of middle ear effusion (56% of OP0201 patients vs. 38% of placebo patients; p=0.07).
+Failure can occur at any time during the development program, including during the clinical trial process.
 Further, the results of nonclinical studies and early clinical trials of our product candidates, as well as earlier generation formulations may not be predictive of the results of later-stage clinical trials.
-For instance, results from nonclinical trials conducted with an earlier formulation of the surfactant product may not be predictive of the results of our OP0201 nasal aerosol clinical studies.
-Moreover, nonclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in nonclinical and clinical trials have nonetheless failed to obtain marketing approval of their products.
-It is impossible to predict when or if any of our product candidates will prove effective and safe in humans or will receive regulatory approval.
+Interim results of a clinical trial do not necessarily predict final results.
+For instance, the results of our studies with the earlier generation OP0101 formulation may not be predictive of the results of studies conducted with OP0102 formulation, if such program is resumed.
+Moreover, nonclinical and clinical trials have nonetheless failed to obtain marketing approval of their products.
+It is impossible to predict when or if any of our product candidates will prove effective, safe and well-tolerated in humans or will receive regulatory approval.

 We may experience delays in our clinical trials, and we do not know whether planned clinical trials will begin or enroll subjects on time, need to be redesigned or be completed on schedule, if at all.
-There can be no assurance that the European Medicines Agency ("EMA"), or the Medicines & Healthcare Products Regulatory Agency ("MHRA"), the United Kingdom regulatory authority, will approve Clinical Trial Applications for any of our product candidates in the future.
+There can be no assurance that the EMA, or the Medicines & Healthcare Products Regulatory Agency ("MHRA"), the United Kingdom regulatory authority, will approve Clinical Trial Application's for any of our product candidates in the future.
 There is also no assurance that the FDA will not put any of our product candidates on clinical hold in the future.
 We may experience numerous unforeseen events during, or as a result of, clinical trials that could delay or prevent our ability to receive marketing approval or commercialize our product candidates.
 Clinical trials may be delayed, suspended or prematurely terminated for a variety of reasons, such as: